 1. Emotions are usually bigger and far more powerful than we acknowledge.

-I know this is just a personal belief of mine, but hang on and let me explain why I feel this way.
+I know this is a personal belief, but hang on and let me explain why I feel this way.
 We humans get trained at a young age that feeling strongly shows some kind of weakness, and so we learn to moderate these emotions.
-Sometimes it doesn’t work, but a lot of the time, I think these powerful feelings are there, they are just buried.
+Sometimes it doesn’t work, but often, I think these powerful feelings are there, they are just buried.

 Many of us have learned that to show emotion is a bad thing/frowned upon/shows weakness.
 I think many of us have also learned that if you aren’t showing emotion, you aren’t feeling emotion, and I disagree.
 There is so much going on beneath all of our surfaces.
 Should that be any different to our characters?